Daniel Defert: Early academic career

-A professor of sociology, Daniel Defert has been assistant (1969–1970), maître-assistant (1971–1985), then maître de conférence (from 1985) at the Centre Universitaire of Vincennes, which became in 1972 Université Paris VIII Vincennes.
+A professor of sociology, Daniel Defert was assistant (1969–1970), maître-assistant (1971–1985), then maître de conférence (from 1985) at the Centre Universitaire of Vincennes, which became in 1972 Université Paris VIII Vincennes.

 AIDS research and activism

 After the death of his partner Michel Foucault from complications related to AIDS, Defert founded AIDES, the first AIDS awareness organization in France.
 The name invokes the French word for "help" as well as the English acronym for the disease (the French acronym is SIDA).
 Defert served as president of AIDES from 1984 to 1991.

 Defert was a member of the scientific committee for human sciences of the International Conference on AIDS (1986–94); member of the World Commission for AIDS (World Health Organization) (1988–93); member of the National Committee for AIDS (1989–98), of the Global AIDS Policy Coalition of Harvard University (1994–1997), and of the French Haut Comité de la Santé Publique (from 1998).

 Defert was the author of numerous articles in the domain of ethno-iconography and public health.
-He has been awarded the decoration of Chevalier de la Légion d’Honneur and received the Alexander Onassis prize for the creation of AIDES in 1998.
+He was awarded the decoration of Knight of Legion of Honour and received the Alexander Onassis prize for the creation of AIDES in 1998.